 For a more detailed examination of these constraints, read my article, The Data Interoperability Challenge: It’s The Need For Tech Standards, Compliance, Security, Massive Resources, And Be Understandable.

-2. Can We Use Computer Vision AI Tech to Bypass Data Translation and Interoperability Issues?
+2. Can We Use Computer Vision AI Tech to Bypass These Data Translation and Interoperability Issues?

 Surprisingly, computer vision AI offers a workaround, and possibly an ultimate solution to these data interoperability challenges discussed above.
 In fact, this emerging technology can streamline interoperability by providing “picture-perfect” supply chain visibility.
 Specifically by leveraging visual data – images and videos – computer vision algorithms are able to extract insights and meaning.
 Most importantly, shipment status based on images provides an authoritative source of exactly what is happening.
 Also, a computer vision AI solution is much less reliant on complex data integration practices.
 Specifically, an imaged-based shipment status message is less dependent on detailed data formats, data dictionaries, and comprehensive business glossaries for achieving semantic understanding.

 Indeed, computer vision AI can automatically detect objects, track movements, and identify patterns within visual images.
 Thus it provides a better avenue for gaining visibility into supply chain operations.
 Also, computer vision systems can easily integrate with other tech to help track shipments in the supply chain.
-See below, for examples of where logistics organizations can use image-based shipment status to gain visibility across the supply chain.
-Further, this end-to-end visibility from order processing through final delivery.
+See below, for examples of types of computer vision AI and how it can integrate seamlessly within the supply chain.

 Examples of Computer Vision AI Tech Integration to Support Supply Chain Visibility